GETTING TO THE POINT – HOOK REMOVAL AND DISGORGES - 17th October 2011

 A further alternative is to use smaller hooks.
 Coarse anglers catch carp on tiny hooks and its possible to also do this at sea provided your fishing tackle is balanced and your catch does not have to be lifted.
 Match anglers are increasingly adopting hooks down to size 10 because of the increase in catch and release events and these are far easier to remove without damaging the fish than the larger sizes.
 Small hooks are also more suited to removal with a freshwater type disgorger.

 Lots of sea anglers use their finger as a disgorger, simply push your fore finger into the bend of the hook, push the hook and remove.
 Great for toothless fish, but for some like dogfish it’s not practical unless you want a shredded finger, so a disgorger is a worthwhile tool!
 The best disgorgers for use with shore fish in my opinion is the Gemini.
 To operate simply slide the eye of the disgorger on to the snood line and push it down to the hook bend.
 Pull the hook snood line really tight with the other hand in the opposite direction and shake the fish and it should fall off the hook.
 A freshwater disgorger like the largest Stomfo model is the complete answer when using smaller hooks from flatfish and other small species.

-Check out the TF Gear DVD with Matt Hayes and Alan Yates fishing in south Wales for a disgorger demo – its out soon.
+Check out the TF Gear DVD with Alan Yates fishing in south Wales for a disgorger demo – its out soon.

 When you reel in your fish drop it, still on the rig into a bucket of water.
 This allows it to revive before you remove the hook and return it.